 If your vehicle is a partial wrap or has decals, you’ll want to wax the exposed painted surfaces, but be careful to keep the wax away from the graphics and remove any build up from the edges.
 If wax does build up on the vinyl carefully remove it using soap and water with a nonabrasive cloth such as microfiber.
 Be especially careful not to lift the edges of the decal.

 What about a spray wax?

 Some adhesive vinyl manufactures do recommend a spray wax for protection of the vinyl graphic, “Before using any new product on any wrap, be sure to test them in an inconspicuous area of the wrapped vehicle before using on the entire wrap.
 Using a spray wax to care for the wrap film is great for protecting the vinyl wrap from being damaged by environmental pollutants or seasonal airborne pollutants.
 Make sure the wax used does not contain petroleum distillates or abrasive components.
 Always test the wax in an inconspicuous area prior to waxing the whole wrap.
 Any wax residue can be removed with all-purpose cleaner.” — Avery Dennison Cleaning and Maintenance of Vehicle Wraps

 “Should I wax my car wrap?
-Yes, as long as the wax does not contain petroleum distillates, which is found in many paste waxes.
+You can, as long as the wax does not contain petroleum distillates, which is found in many paste waxes.
 Products that are a combination of a waterless wash and wax are great options as long as the vehicle doesn’t have a matte finish and isn’t excessively dirty.
 Test the wax on an inconspicuous part of the vehicle first.” — Caring for your Wrap

 So, be careful because even a spray wax can lead to damage of your graphic.